Offshore Oil & Gas

 In accordance with the 1978 OCSLA amendment, BOEM develops a schedule of planning areas across the Outer Continental Shelf to offer for oil and gas leasing.
 This program is known as the Five Year Outer Continental Shelf Leasing Program.
 In developing five year plans, BOEM strives to address national energy needs while balancing economic, environmental, and social considerations.

-.
+BOEM creates an Environmental Impact Statement to implement the program.
 The public has the opportunity to comment on the Environmental Impact Statement and the proposed leasing program.
 BOEM submits public comments for the program, along with the plan, to Congress and the President.

 Once the Five Year Program is in place, BOEM plans for each regional lease sale, a one to two year process that includes developing site-specific Environmental Impact Statements and offering opportunities for public comment.
 BOEM will send a notice of sale to interested bidders with the terms and conditions of the “blocks,” the nine-square-mile areas offered in the lease sale.